 Before joining Ropes & Gray, Kathryn clerked for the Honorable Catherine C. Eagles of the U.S. District Court for the Middle District of North Carolina.
-Kathryn also worked in rights and contracts at the University of North Carolina Press.
+Prior to law school, Kathryn worked in rights and contracts at the University of North Carolina Press.

 - Assessing strength of client’s certification mark and methods for improving the strength of that mark in the United States.

-- Represented a major pharmaceutical company in false advertising litigation in the District of New Jersey concerning a competitor’s advertisements about insurance coverage for our client’s products.
+- Represented a global life sciences company in false advertising litigation in the District of New Jersey concerning a competitor’s advertisements about insurance coverage for our client’s products.